zbodi74/metabase-cognito-auth/README.md

     - When running locally, the `signoutUri` will need to be `http://localhost:3000/` and the `callbackUri` property will need to be `http://localhost:3000/callback`.
     - Use the JWT Signing Key from from your Metabase settings (http://localhost:3000/admin/settings/authentication/jwt) as the `metabaseSecret`
 3. Run `npm install` to setup and install the dependencies.
-4. Run `PORT=3001 npm start` to start the application.
+4. Run `NODE_OPTIONS=--openssl-legacy-provider PORT=3001 npm start` to start the application.
 5. A browser session should automatically open, pointing at `http://localhost:3001`.
 6. Click "Sign In"!